 When you hire a salesperson who doesn’t perform, that’s not good.
 But you also need to prepare your agency for things going really well.

-A coaching client recently decided to hire a salesperson at her 12-person digital marketing agency, as a way to grow her agency while reducing their dependence on their current client lineup.
+A coaching client recently decided to hire a salesperson at her 12-person digital agency, as a way to grow her agency while reducing their dependence on their current client lineup.
 She asked me what factors she should consider in the process.

 Hiring your first salesperson directly impacts two things—agency profits and agency workload.
 You also need to consider—is your sales compensation plan attractive to candidates?